Three years into owning his condo, Riley Adams’ upstairs neighbor had a leak in his bathroom.

 1. The exterior structure of the building

-2. Collective areas shared with fellow condo owners in your building, such as the basement, roof, elevator, lobby, swimming pools, and walkways
+2. Collective areas in the building, such as the basement, roof, elevator, lobby, swimming pools, and walkways

 3. The land the condo is on